 11. You Brush Off Their Feelings.

 When your partner tells you they’re feeling sad about something, do you tell them to snap out of it or blame them for being “too sensitive”?
 This is something a terrible person does.
-If you’re always dismissing your partner’s feelings, they might start to compartmentalize or censor themselves around you because sharing where they’re at just leaves them feeling invalidated and misunderstood.
+According to Psych Central, if you’re always dismissing your partner’s feelings, they might start to compartmentalize or censor themselves around you because sharing where they’re at just leaves them feeling invalidated and misunderstood.

 12. You’re Still Texting Your Ex.